Goalscorer Fred promises no more goalscoring promises

 "I don't see a lot of the ball, I don't have the skills of Neymar, we fight, we hold up the ball, we open spaces," he said.

-"But when the games get complicated the centre forward is the one that is closest to goal and it's normal that he's the one the team looks for.
+"But when the games get complicated the center forward is the one that is closest to goal and it's normal that he's the one the team looks for.

 "I can't wait for the World Cup to start because I am sure that all the games are going to be difficult and I think that is good for a player with my style of play, one in which the team will look to me as a point man."